CG80499/Attention-only-transformers/README.md

 All of these compositions between heads seem somewhat random except for the second head in layer 1 which gives overwhelmingly positive eigenvalues.
 Remember that the attention pattern of head 2 attends to the token *before* the current one.
 This means all the tokens are copied then only the letter before the current one is retained.

 The effect is that the keys are shifted forward enabling the current token to find previous copies of the letter before it.
 This explains why removing K-composition removes the diagonal lines.
-I don't this is the full story, however.
+I don't think this is the full story, however.
 Based on some ablation I found that Q-composition also plays an important role.

 Finally, we note that the second observation is explained by the direct path having negative eigenvalues(-0.9995 using the metric k/|k|).